obulka/blink_fog_3d/README.md

 ## Usage

 You can add the `src/python` directory to your `NUKE_PATH` to add the gizmo to your node menu or simply open the example file to find the group node.

+You can also pass a depth AOV to the node to create holdouts.